parth-panchal/parth-panchal/README.md

 *I'm a computer science and engineering graduate, trying to learn something new everyday.*

-I am currently increasing my skillset in the field of Data Science and full-stack development, along with contributing to open-source projects as much as I can.
+I am currently increasing my skillset in the field of full-stack development, along with contributing to open-source projects as much as I can.
 I am also exploring and learning more about REST APIs.

 <!--
 **parth-panchal/parth-panchal** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.